Best portable camping fridge freezers in Australia 2021: Single zone

 Is the Companion 60L Rechargeable Lithium Fridge any good?

 The defining feature of the latest range of Companion fridge freezers is the removable 42amp/h lithium battery.
-You can take the entire battery out of the fridge at your leisure, easily charging it at home or on-site, and then placing it back in the fridge for the best part of a day's running time without any additional power supply.
+You can take the entire battery out of the fridge at your leisure, easily charging it at home or on-site, and then place it back in the fridge for the best part of a day's running time without any additional power supply.
 It also acts as a charging station for electronics, or a backup if your other batteries go flat.

-In addition, it has a built-in Anderson Plug, allowing you to directly connect solar panels – assuming they have a solar regulator built-in – to the Companion 60L fridge to help support that lithium battery.
+In addition, it has a built-in Anderson Plug, allowing you to directly connect solar panels – assuming they have a solar regulator built in – to the Companion 60L fridge to help support that lithium battery.
 The dual-speed SECOP compressor is also not to be sneezed at, offering some big brand reliability.

 There's plenty to love about the Companion fridge's design: multiple USB ports for charging, a top-lid that can open both ways, a nice digital control panel, tie-down graded handles, built-in bottle openers and even a little storage compartment.
 However, it is bigger than comparable fridges thanks to the battery, so that's something consider.